Wildhoney/Switzerland/README.md

 ## Getting Started

-Switzerland takes both a controller and a view for rendering components &ndash; the controller is used for passing props to the view, and is separate from the view as this prevents a tight coupling between the props needed for the view to the render tree.
-By taking this approach the controllers and views are kept more general which faciliates sharing.
+Switzerland takes both a controller and a view for rendering components &ndash; the controller is used for passing props to the view, and is separate from the view as this prevents a tight coupling between the internal props required for rendering the tree.
+By taking this approach the controllers and views are kept more general which faciliates interoperability.
 In the example below we create a component called `x-countries` that enumerates a few of the countries on planet earth:

 ```javascript
 import { create, m, h } from 'switzerland';